modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-1-sect-1.md

 	![Fig8](./figs/Vol-I-chap-1-sect-1-Fig8.PNG){width="420"}

-	(Images credit: drawings made by the authors.)
+	(Image credit: drawings made by the authors.)

 !!! example "STEP 2"
 	- In the rectangular triangle $OQP$ segments $OQ$ and $QP$ correspond to the legs and segment $OP$ is the hypotenuse.